jbajo09/lung-cancer-CB/README.md

 # SHINY CODE #

 app.R: code to contruct your local intuitive interface to carry out the experiments.
+You only need to run this code in your R local machine environment and the interface will open.

 Data example files for shiny aplication can be found at: https://drive.google.com/drive/folders/1hH-V2F99mkic5BIKV1Plh6kDMcTyRBiF?usp=sharing